jbowdre/virtuallypotato/content/posts/2021/snikket-private-xmpp-chat-on-oracle-cloud-free-tier/index.md

 That command will return a customized invite link which I can copy and paste into my browser.
 ![Snikket invite page](snikket_invite_page.png)

-If I've got a mobile device handy, I can go ahead and install the client there to get started; otherwise, clicking the **register an account manually** link at the bottom of the screen lets me create a username and password directly.
+If I've got a mobile device handy, I can go ahead and install the client there to get started; the app will even automatically generate a secure password[^6] so that I (and my users) don't have to worry about it.
+Otherwise, clicking the **register an account manually** link at the bottom of the screen lets me create a username and password directly.

 With shiny new credentials in hand, I can log in at the web portal to manage my account or access the the admin panel.

+[^6]: It's also easy for the administrator to generate password reset links for users who need a new password.

 ![Welcome home, John!](welcome_home_john.png)

 ### Invite more users
-Excellent, I've got a private chat server but no one to chat privately with[^6].
+Excellent, I've got a private chat server but no one to chat privately with[^7].
 Time to fix that, eh?
 I *could* use that `docker exec snikket create-invite` command line again to create another invite link, but I think I'll do that through the admin panel instead.
 ![Snikket admin panel](snikket_admin_panel.png)

 Before I get into the invite process, I'm going to take a brief detour to discuss *circles*.
-For those of you who didn't make a comfortable (though short-lived) home on Google+[^7], Snikket uses the term circle to refer to social circles within a local community.
+For those of you who didn't make a comfortable (though short-lived) home on Google+[^8], Snikket uses the term circle to refer to social circles within a local community.
 Each server gets a circle created by default, and new users will be automatically added to that circle.
 Users within the same circle will appear in each other's contact list and will also be added into a group chat together.

 It might make sense to use circles to group users based on how they know each other.
 There could be a circle for family, a circle for people who work(ed) together, a circle for the members of a club, and a circle for The Gang that gets together every couple of weeks for board games.